andrewjmcgehee/arch/README.md

 # Arch Linux

 This repo exists for me to document things I learn while messing around with Arch Linux.
 It's mainly a resource for myself.
+It will also probably contain my dot-files and config files once I get my arch installation setup the way I like it.

 ## Machine
 | Parameter | Value |